 What are the Risks, Side Effects, and Health Concerns of Car Radiation?

 Are EMFs in Conventional Cars and Hybrids a Real Health Threat?
+Do You Need EMF Car Protection?

 According to the mainstream media narrative’s take on car radiation, it seems one must be a complete hypochondriac, or possibly a certifiable lunatic, to dare think that cars might be emitting harmful electromagnetic frequencies that negatively impact health.